Outer space: Transition region

 The transition between Earth's atmosphere and outer space lacks a well-defined physical boundary, with the air pressure steadily decreasing with altitude until it mixes with the solar wind.
 Various definitions for a practical boundary have been proposed, ranging from 30 km out to 1600000 km.
 In 2009, measurements of the direction and speed of ions in the atmosphere were made from a sounding rocket.
 The altitude of 118 km above Earth was the midpoint for charged particles transitioning from the gentle winds of the Earth's atmosphere to the more extreme flows of outer space.
 The latter can reach velocities well over 268 m/s.

 High-altitude aircraft, such as high-altitude balloons have reached altitudes above Earth of up to 50 km.
 Up until 2021, the United States designated people who travel above an altitude of 50 mi as astronauts.
 Astronaut wings are now only awarded to spacecraft crew members that "demonstrated activities during flight that were essential to public safety, or contributed to human space flight safety".

 The region between airspace and outer space is termed "near space".
-There is no legal definition for this extent, but typically this is the altitude range from 20 to 100 km.
+There is no widely accepted definition for this extent, but typically this is the altitude range from 20 to 100 km.
 For safety reasons, commercial aircraft are typically limited to altitudes of 12 km, and air navigation services only extend to 18 to 20 km.
 The upper limit of the range is the Kármán line, where astrodynamics must take over from aerodynamics in order to achieve flight.
 This range includes the stratosphere, mesosphere and lower thermosphere layers of the Earth's atmosphere.

 Larger ranges for near space are used by some authors, such as 18 to 160 km.
 These extend to the altitudes where orbital flight in very low Earth orbits becomes practical.
 Spacecraft have entered into a highly elliptical orbit with a perigee as low as 80 to 90 km, surviving for multiple orbits.
 At an altitude of 120 km, descending spacecraft begin atmospheric entry as atmospheric drag becomes noticeable.
 For spaceplanes such as NASA's Space Shuttle, this begins the process of switching from steering with thrusters to maneuvering with aerodynamic control surfaces.

 The Kármán line, established by the Fédération Aéronautique Internationale, and used internationally by the United Nations, is set at an altitude of 100 km as a working definition for the boundary between aeronautics and astronautics.
-This line is named after Theodore von Kármán, who argued for an altitude where a vehicle would have to travel faster than orbital velocity to derive sufficient aerodynamic lift from the atmosphere to support itself, which he calculated to be at an altitude of about 83.8 km.
-This distinguishes altitudes below as the region of aerodynamics and airspace, and above as the space of astronautics and free space.
+This line is named after Theodore von Kármán.
+Around this altitude a vehicle cannot generate sufficient aerodynamic lift from the atmosphere to support itself.